iterative/dvc.org/content/docs/studio/get-started.md

 A _view_ is an interactive representation of the experiments run in your ML project.
 DVC Studio identifies datasets, metrics and hyperparameters in your ML experiments.
-These details can either be in DVC repositories or you can add custom files with the required data.
+These values can either be in DVC repositories or you can add custom files with the required data.
 Refer to
 [View settings](/doc/studio/view-settings) to understand the different ways in which you can prepare your Git repository for use with DVC Studio.
-Using these details, DVC Studio creates a View, which is a tabular presentation of all your experiments along with their datasets, metrics ad hyperparameters.
+Using these values, DVC Studio creates a View, which is a tabular presentation of all your experiments along with their datasets, metrics ad hyperparameters.
 You can also generate plots and compare experiments here.